flatland-association/flatland-book/getting-started/env/custom_observations.md

 Anytime `env.reset()` or `env.step()` is called, the observation builder will return the custom observation of all agents initialized in the env.
 Not very useful, but it is a start!

-The code sample above appears in the file [`custom_observation_example_01_SimpleObs.py`](https://gitlab.aicrowd.com/flatland/flatland/blob/master/examples/custom_observation_example_01_SimpleObs.py).
+The code sample above is available in [`custom_observation_example_01_SimpleObs.py`](https://gitlab.aicrowd.com/flatland/flatland/blob/master/examples/custom_observation_example_01_SimpleObs.py).

 In the next example, we highlight how to inherit from existing observation builders and how to access internal variables of Flatland.

 Single-agent navigation
 -----------------------

-Observation builders can inherit from existing concrete subclasses of `ObservationBuilder`.
-For example, it may be useful to extend the [`TreeObsForRailEnv`](https://gitlab.aicrowd.com/flatland/flatland/blob/master/flatland/envs/observations.py#L14) observation builder.
+Observation builders can inherit from existing concrete subclasses of [`ObservationBuilder`](https://gitlab.aicrowd.com/flatland/flatland/blob/master/flatland/core/env_observation_builder.py#L18).
+For example, it may be useful to extend the [`TreeObsForRailEnv`](https://gitlab.aicrowd.com/flatland/flatland/blob/master/flatland/envs/observations.py#L18) observation builder.
 A feature of this class is that on `reset()`, it pre-computes the lengths of the shortest paths from all cells and orientations to the target of each agent, i.e. a distance map for each agent.

 In this example we exploit these distance maps by implementing an observation builder that shows the current shortest path for each agent as a one-hot observation vector of length 3, whose components represent the possible directions an agent can take (`LEFT`, `FORWARD`, `RIGHT`).
 All values of the observation vector are set to `0` except for the shortest direction where it is set to `1`.